Osasu Igbinedion: Early and personal life

-Osasu was born in the United Kingdom into the prominent Igbinedion family.
-She is the daughter of Mrs Eki Igbinedion and Lucky Igbinedion, the former governor of Edo State, while her grandfather Gabriel Igbinedion is the Esama of the Benin Kingdom in Nigeria.
-Osasu obtained her bachelor's degree from Stonehill College in Easton Massachusetts and thereafter a master's degree from Northeastern University in Boston, Massachusetts.
-She later received a certificate in TV and Film Production from New York Film Academy in New York, New York in the United States of America.
+Osasu was born in the United Kingdom and is the daughter of Eki Igbinedion and Lucky Igbinedion, the former governor of Edo State.
+Her grandfather, Gabriel Igbinedion, holds the title of Esama of the Benin Kingdom in Nigeria.
+She holds a bachelor's degree from Stonehill College in Easton, Massachusetts, and a master's degree from Northeastern University in Boston, Massachusetts.